So, What Exactly Has Fairuza Balk Been Up To In The 20 Years Since "The Craft"?

-Fairuza Balk, who played the most troubled witch in The Craft, has been out of the limelight for quite some time.
-Many fans of the classic cult film have wondered what she's been up to but Balk hasn't really gone anywhere.
+Fairuza Balk, who played a fan-favorite witch in The Craft, has been out of the limelight for quite some time.
+Many fans of the classic cult film have wondered what she's been up to, but Balk hasn't really gone anywhere.
 While every era has big stars who just sort of disappear from Hollywood, Balk isn't one of the many '90s celebs who qualify.

 She's been working pretty consistently for the last two decades, even though you might not recognize the names of most things she's been in.
 Balk hasn't limited her talents to the silver screen either; she's dipped her hands into a number of artistic pots and the results are about as creepily satisfying as her first break-out hit.

 The Artist Further Diversified Her Portfolio By Branching Out Into MusicPhoto: Armedlove Milita / YouTube

 Fairuza Balk released a single in 2010 called "Stormwinds" under the artist name Armed Love Militia.
 It was her first song but there weren't many more to follow.
 One of her websites offers that song in addition to "Davie" and "Dream45."

 Balk has a voice somewhat reminiscent of a gentler Stevie Nicks and her music is a little bit alt-rock.

 She Was Kind Of Grossed Out By HollywoodPhoto: Severin Films

 Fairuza Balk's misgivings about the industry in general may have also caused her departure from the spotlight.
 In the documentary Lost Soul: The Doomed Journey of Richard Stanley's Island of Dr. Moreau, the actress says that people in her work environment have "no morals... no integrity at all."
 Balk goes on to say she believes they'd sell their own children down the river for money, and chooses to separate herself from that.